UNSW-CEEM/DER_disturbance_analysis/README.md

 ### Branching

 This project uses feature branches.
 New features should increment minor version number once version labels are implemented.
-Major version numbers will be incremented when non-backwards compatible changes are made.
+Major version numbers will be incremented when non-backwards compatible API changes are made.

+An example requiring a major version increment would be changing input or output formats drastically to allow new features that would no longer work with older data/analyses.

 ### Pull requests